All Episodes

 And so here we have this unidentified reporter.

-Would you talk about uh whether over the long term you see a future where health insurance isn't tied to the workplace?
+Would you talk about whether over the long term you see a future where health insurance isn't tied to the workplace?

-What we did yesterday was simply to make a adjustment in terms of their compliance, because for many of these companies, just the process of complying, yeah, they're mid-size between 50 and uh a hundred folks, uh it may take them some time even if they're operating in good faith.
+What we did yesterday was simply to make an adjustment in terms of their compliance because for many of these companies, just the process of complying, yeah, they're mid-size between 50 and 100 folks.

-And we want to make sure that uh the purpose of the law is not to punish them.
+And we want to make sure that the purpose of the law is not to punish them.

 Oh man, do you realize what we just heard here?